SC hospital system says patient information compromised during cybersecurity incident

 The federal Health Insurance Portability and Accountability Act of 1996 prohibits health care providers from compromising private patient information.
 The government may impose fines when hospitals break the law.

-Prisma recommends patients continuously watch all of their account statements and report any discrepancies or unusual activity to law enforcement or by phone, 1-888-479-9996.
+Prisma recommends patients continuously watch all of their account statements and report any discrepancies or unusual activity to law enforcement or by phone at 1-888-479-9996.

+For the people whose social security numbers were potentially leaked, the system is offering them a year of free identity theft insurance and credit monitoring.